winstromming/sassdown/README.md

 ### Example (_alerts.scss)

 Here is an example of what a .scss file may look like with a Markdown comment block.
 Notice the indented HTML example.
-You may use any Markdown-compatible [heading syntax](https://github.com/nopr/sassdown/issues/7) you like.
+You may use any Markdown-compatible [heading syntax](https://github.com/nopr/sassdown/issues/7) you like. **Note:** currently only code blocks indented with *four spaces* are recognised; this will be fixed to include tabs in a future release.**

 ```scss
 /*